-The NACES MPA is the most important high seas foraging ground in the OSPAR maritime area for seabird species.
-The Site contains a significant proportion of the North Atlantic seabird populations and has the highest species diversity and abundance of seabirds across the entire Area Beyond National Jurisdiction of the OSPAR maritime area (Annex 4).
-Although important pelagic areas have been identified for individual species in the Atlantic previously, there has not been a multi-species analysis on this scale.
-The multi-species use of the area suggests that the inclusion of the NACES MPA would allow the OSPAR MPA network to achieve greater representatively for multiple seabird species.
+The [proposed] MPA is the most important high seas foraging ground in the OSPAR area for pelagic seabird species.
+The [proposed] MPA contains a significant proportion of the North Atlantic assemblage of seabirds, and also appears to be used by at least 10 cetacean species during different times of the year (Annexes 6-8).
+The analyses suggest it has the highest species diversity and abundance of seabirds across the entire OSPAR ABNJ area (Annex 5).
+Although important pelagic areas have been identified for individual species in the Atlantic previously, there has not been a multi species analysis on this scale.
+The multi-species and multi-taxa use of the [proposed] area suggests that the inclusion of the [proposed] MPA would allow the OSPAR MPA network to achieve greater representatively for multiple pelagic species.